maxtoroq/maxtoroq.github.io/XCST/c/_array.md

 ## Remarks

 `c:array` exists for special purposes.
-The preferred way of building an array from a sequence constructor is simply using [`c:variable`](variable.html). `c:array` allows you to:
+You can build an array from a sequence constructor simply using [`c:variable`](variable.html). `c:array` allows you to:

-- Nest arrays, avoiding flattening.
+- Add an array to the result of the containing sequence constructor, avoiding flattening.
 - Build or serialize a JSON array.

 You can use [`c:object`](object.html) to add members to an array, or any other non-void instruction.